How lovely is your dwelling place, Lord Almighty!

 Making the Most of the Journey

-Psalm 84 is considered a song of pilgrimage, but many scholars conclude that our pilgrim songwriter is not so much celebrating the journey, but lamenting the travel restrictions.
-Perhaps the psalm was written during the time of Israel’s exile and captivity; perhaps other circumstances have thwarted the pilgrim’s travel plans.
+Psalm 84 is considered a song of pilgrimage, but many scholars conclude that it’s pilgrim is not so much celebrating the journey, but lamenting the travel restrictions.
+Perhaps the psalm was written during the time of Israel’s exile and captivity; perhaps other circumstances had thwarted the pilgrim’s travel plans.
 Whatever the reason, the songwriter longs to go to up to the Temple—the “lovely dwelling place” of God—but he can’t.
 His soul “yearns” and “faints” for it, his “heart” and “flesh” desire it, but it’s not possible to visit right now.
 Not yet.
-He notes, perhaps a bit sardonically, that the sparrows and swallows are enjoying the Temple and altar, while the faithful pilgrims are forced to wait and persevere.
-No matter how desirable or life-giving it is…they will have to wait a little while longer…until this crisis is over.
+He notes, perhaps a bit sardonically, that the sparrows and swallows are enjoying the Temple and altar, while faithful pilgrims are being forced to wait and persevere!
+No matter how desirable or life-giving this pilgrimage was…they would have to wait a little while longer…until the crisis was over.

-This dual perspective of joyful anticipation and unfulfilled longing in Psalm 84 have led generations of faithful saints to interpret the “pilgrimage” to be referring to the ultimate journey—our spiritual pilgrimage toward the permanent presence of God.
-The great composer Johannes Brahms, for example, includes words from this psalm in a beautiful section of his Requiem, written after the death of his mother (go ahead, give it a listen).
-St. Augustine observed how this psalm contrasts the peace of God’s presence with the turmoil of our present human condition.
-The martyr Sir Thomas More sang words from Psalm 84 as he awaited his execution in the Tower of London.
+This dual perspective of joyful anticipation and unfulfilled longing in Psalm 84 have led generations of faithful saints to interpret this “pilgrimage” to mean our ultimate journey—our spiritual pilgrimage toward the presence of God.
+St. Augustine (354-430) observed how this psalm contrasts the peace of God’s presence with the turmoil of our present human condition.
+The martyr Sir Thomas More (1478-1535) sang words from Psalm 84 as he awaited his execution in the Tower of London.
+The great composer Johannes Brahms (1833-1897) used words from the psalm in a beautiful section of his Requiem, written after the death of his mother (go ahead, give it a listen).

-The life of the pilgrim isn’t simply about arriving at our long-awaited destination when we die.
-It’s about patiently going from strength to strength, faithfully bringing the peace and presence of God to all the hurting places (Baka) we’re stuck in…each step of the way…every day we live.
-Not only do we long for what will be most pleasing to us some day, we choose to journey in a way that is most pleasing and honoring to God today and every day.
-(2 Corinthians 5:1-10).
+The life of the pilgrim isn’t simply about arriving at our destination.
+It’s about going from strength to strength, bringing the peace and presence of God to all the hurting places we’re stuck in, each step of the way, every day we live.
+We long for the thing that will be most pleasing to us, but we choose to journey on each day as we wait in hopeful anticipation (2 Corinthians 5:1-10).

-No doubt about it, the ultimate destination is going to be awesome!
-And it’s not restricted—there is still plenty of room for everyone who truly believes and follows Jesus (John 14:1-4).
-But even though the ultimate destination is out of reach for now, the daily journey with Jesus is better than anything else we can pursue.
-Like the psalm-song says, Better is One Day in His courts than thousands elsewhere (yeah, you should listen to that one too).
-You may be stuck at home for now, but you’re on your way to God.
-Make the most of your journey…take a drink from the Living Water, and offer a drink to everyone around you.
-Jesus is the joy on your journey…always stay thirsty for him!
+That ultimate destination will be awesome!
+And there is still plenty of room for anyone who believes and follows Jesus (John 14:1-4).
+But even though the ultimate destination is beyond our reach for now, the journey with Jesus is better than anything else we can pursue.
+We’re on our way to God!
+Make the most of the journey…take a drink from the Living Water…and always stay thirsty for him.